aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/merge-workbooks/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to combine workbooks with various content like images, charts, and data into a single workbook.
 Aspose.Cells supports this feature.
-This article shows how to create a console application in Visual Studio and combine workbooks with a few, simple lines of code using Aspose.Cells.
+This article shows how to create a console application in Visual Studio and combine workbooks with a few simple lines of code using Aspose.Cells.

 {{% /alert %}}

 ## **Combining Workbooks with Images and Charts**

 The example code combines two workbooks into a single workbook using Aspose.Cells.
-The code loads the source workbooks, uses the [**Workbook::Combine()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/combine/) method to combine them and saves the output workbook.
+The code loads the source workbooks, uses the [**Workbook::Combine()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/combine/) method to combine them, and saves the output workbook.

 ### **Source Workbooks**